 I advise getting your cleats from a store that permits you to size them and helps ensure they fit well.

-You can make your fitting process more successful by wearing a pair of socks to get a better feel of how well your cleats fit.
+You can make your fitting process more successful by wearing a pair of socks to better understand how well your cleats fit.

 You’re at risk of leaving with cleats that are too tight if you test them at the store without the same type of socks you will be wearing on a game day – but then it’s too late.